sonata-project/dev-kit/project/.github/PULL_REQUEST_TEMPLATE.md

 ### Security
 ```

-## To do

 <!--
-    If this is a work in progress, COMPLETE and ADD needed tasks.
+    If this is a work in progress, uncomment this section.
     You can add as many tasks as you want.
-    If some are not relevant, just REMOVE them.
+    If some are not relevant, just remove them.

--->
+    ## To do

     - [ ] Update the tests
     - [ ] Update the documentation
     - [ ] Add an upgrade note
+-->

 ## Subject